 Verify that the smartphone can be connected via Bluetooth

-It is possible for the headphone jack to be disabled if your smartphone is paired via Bluetooth with Bluetooth headphones, speakers, or other devices.
+If your smartphone is paired with Bluetooth headphones, speakers, or other Bluetooth audio devices, the headphone jack may stop working.
 Normally, your smartphone will recognize the headphones and all Bluetooth settings should be applied.
 This is not always true.

 This is a quick and simple fix.
-All you need to do to fix it is to open the settings menu of your device and find the Bluetooth option.
-If that happens, your smartphone may be paired with another device in your home.
+All you have to do to fix it is open your Bluetooth device’s settings menu and look for the Bluetooth choice.
+If that happens, your phone might be connected to something else in your house.

-Turn it off and plug in your headphones to see if it solves the problem.
-If that doesn’t work, move on to the next solution.
+Try turning it off and plugging in your headphones to see if that helps.
+If that doesn’t work, you should try something else.

 Clean the headphone jack